herbps10/ProviderProfiling/README.md

 This repository includes the R code used for the two simulation studies in the paper _Doubly Robust Nonparametric Efficient Estimation for Healthcare Provider Evaluation_.

-The simulations depend on the [`TargetedRisk`](https://github.com/herbps10/TargetedRisk).
+The simulations depend on the package [`TargetedRisk`](https://github.com/herbps10/TargetedRisk), which implements the statistical methods described in the paper.
 This package can be installed directly from Github:
 ```{r}
 remotes::install_github("herbps10/TargetedRisk")
 ```